-Jose Borrego, Senior Project Manager in Regency's Tampa office was among millions — on the streets and viewing from the comfort of their couch — when he and 450 fellow members of marching band 'The Awesome Original Second Time Arounders' performed in the 2019 Macy's Thanksgiving Day Parade in New York City.
-He met several celebrities behind the scene and says that seeing all the floats and the classic enormous balloons up close was priceless.
+Jose Borrego, Senior Project Manager in Regency's Tampa office, was among millions — on the streets and viewing from the comfort of their couch — when he and 450 fellow members of marching band 'The Awesome Original Second Time Arounders' performed in the 2019 Macy's Thanksgiving Day Parade.
+In New York City for the parade, Borrego met several celebrities behind the scenes and says that seeing all the floats and the classic enormous balloons up close was priceless.
 Below he reflects on the amazing experience of being part of the largest parade in the world with 3.5 million people in attendance and more than 50 million people watching worldwide.

 Jose Borrego (left) with some of his marching band members in NYC

 RC: Tell us about how your experience marching in the Macy’s Thanksgiving Day parade came to be.
 JB: I am part of an adult marching band that has been in existence for 38 years based out of the St. Petersburg (FL) area.
 The band is called “The Awesome Original Second Time Arounders” and it’s the largest permanent adult marching band of this type in the entire world.
 People travel from all over the country, and some cases from all over the world, to be part of this group.
 The Macy's Parade typically has between 120-150 applicants from all over the country and only nine bands were selected for the 2019 parade.
 This was a big honor for the group, since the band had performed once already back in 2008 and this was the second time we had been invited to perform.
 It was an amazing experience — I have always wanted to be part of the biggest parade in the world!

 RC: How did you get involved with the marching band?
 How many years have you been marching now?
 JB: This band is open to any and all who have been in a marching band in their past life, either high school, college, or military.
 I was part of a marching band during my middle and high school years and have been marching with this band for about two years.